Spectral Imaging with QUBIC: building astrophysical components from Time-Ordered-Data using Bolometric Interferometry: Results

 Therefore, we expect that synchrotron residuals in clean CMB maps will induce a bias on $r$, although at a small level.
 The CO line is not included in this simple case as it is mainly visible near the Galactic plane.
 Results on the CO line reconstruction are shown in section~\ref{sec: monochromatic line recon}.

-We conducted an end-to-end Monte-Carlo analysis to reconstruct the tensor-to-scalar ratio $r$ along with its associated error by accounting for the cosmic variance described by Eq.~3.2 of \cite{2020.QUBIC.PAPER1}.
+We conducted a Monte-Carlo analysis to reconstruct the tensor-to-scalar ratio $r$ along with its associated error by accounting for the cosmic variance described by Eq.~3.2 of \cite{2020.QUBIC.PAPER1}.
 Simultaneously, we applied the same methodology to deduce astrophysical parameters, as elaborated in section~\ref{sec:fit_r}.
 The results of these analyses are visually depicted in Fig.~\ref{fig:cosmo_r_constant}, showcasing the posterior likelihood distribution for $r$.
 We explored two scenarios: The first, represented by the blue curve, where the synchrotron was not included in the input data; and the second, in green, incorporating the synchrotron.
 The unaccounted-for synchrotron introduces a bias in the reconstruction of $r$ around $r \approx 0.0045$ which cannot be reduced with QUBIC alone due to its frequency range.
+Even though this level of bias is not significant compared to QUBIC's precision on $r$, we checked that this bias was persistent with the number of realizations.
 Our simulations indicate that QUBIC's precision in measuring B-mode is anticipated to be $\sigma(r) = 0.0229$ after component separation.
 This process introduces a degradation factor $2.3$ when compared to a scenario involving only CMB, where $\sigma(r) = 0.0103$.